Anthology (Garbage album): Background

-Music video

-The music video for "Witness to Your Love" was directed by Bryan M. Ferguson and filmed in Glasgow over three days.
-It stars actors Maungo Pelekekae, Alasdair Scott and Sally Pritchett as three vampires, and Ferguson's wife, Vari, as a shop assistant.
-Ferguson wanted to "tell a story of eternal youth, dynamism and a feeling of invincibility", so he decided to turn the protagonists into "reckless bloodsuckers": the three vampires steal blood units from a hospital, go to a skatepark (The Arches DIY), shoplift Garbage CDs in a music store (Missing Records), steal a car, drink blood from a man and go dance in a nightclub before going back to sleep in coffins built from refrigerators.
-Throughout the video, many easter eggs referencing Garbage are featured: at the beginning, scenes from the "Push It" music video can be seen on a TV; the vampires sleep in a refrigerator with a Garbage sticker on it; at the skate park, one of the vampires has a radio with Garbage stickers; four Garbage albums can be seen in the music shop: Anthology, Garbage, Version 2.0 and Beautiful Garbage; Pelekekae wears glasses that Manson wore during the No Gods No Masters tour.

 Release and promotion

 On September 7, Garbage posted a picture on their social media with artwork designed by Javi Mi Amor and a caption alluding to the imminent release of a greatest hits collection celebrating three decades of career.
 The same day, the pre-order of Anthology started appearing on music stores online in a double LP transparent yellow vinyl edition and a double CD digipack edition.
 On September 13, the pre-order of the double CD and the double LP transparent yellow vinyl appeared on the band's official website, where the vinyl was bundled with exclusive postcards.
 The album was formally announced on September 21 on social media, through the band's mailing list and on music websites.

 The album is currently unavailable in North America.
 When asked why, Manson explained the band was not at liberty to discuss what the problem is but conceded "bands are just at the mercy of those who own their rights."
 The band later took to their socials to clarify that Anthology will be both physically and digitally unavailable in North America because "the people that currently own the rights to our songs in North America decided that they didn’t care to release it.
 Despite our pleas to the contrary there was absolutely nothing we were able to do about that decision."

 The compilation was announced to come out on major streaming platforms as well, although the digital release did not materialize until November 11.
 The band clarified with a statement on their social media that the delay was due to "rights issues and other unexpected complications".
 However, this digital edition did not feature the correct masters of the tracks.
 The digital release was ultimately corrected on November 16 with the 2022 Heba Kadry remasters.